fosshostorg/policy/README.txt

   11. We effect procedures and internal systems specific to keeping our vital records, for example such as all those needed for/by the office of the regulator of the CIC.
-  12. Most publications at our discretion is in terms of this reporting and other information we possess remains in confidence to the extent possible for us.
+  12. Most publication at our discretion is in terms of this reporting and other information we possess remains in confidence to the extent possible for us.
   13. Abuse of any kind is not tolerated and will usually cause some or